Hugh Walpole: Post-war and 1920s

 Walpole was a keen music lover and when in 1920 he heard a new tenor at the Proms he was much impressed and sought him out.
 Lauritz Melchior became one of the most important friendships of his life, and Walpole did much to foster the singer's budding career.
-Wagner's son Siegfried engaged Melchior for the Bayreuth Festival in 1924 and succeeding years.
+Richard Wagner's son Siegfried engaged Melchior for the Bayreuth Festival in 1924 and succeeding years.
 Walpole attended, and met Adolf Hitler, then recently released from prison after an attempted putsch.
 Hitler was a protégé of Siegfried's wife Winifred, and was known in Bayreuth as "one of Winnie's lame ducks."
 Walpole later admitted that he had both despised and liked him – "both emotions that time has proved I was wrong to indulge".
 This and future visits to Bayreuth were complicated by the fact that Winifred Wagner fell in love with Walpole, and attached herself so firmly to him that rumours began to spread.

 Derwentwater, looking towards Brackenburn.
 The Lake District inspired many of Walpole's novels.

 In 1924 Walpole moved into a house near Keswick in the Lake District.
 His large income enabled him to maintain his London flat in Piccadilly, but Brackenburn, on the slopes of Catbells overlooking Derwentwater, was his main home for the rest of his life.
 He was quickly made welcome by local residents, and the scenery and atmosphere of the Lake District often found their way into his fiction.
 (Note: Walpole wrote in 1939, "That I love Cumberland with all my heart and soul is another reason for my pleasure in writing these Herries books.
 That I wasn't born a Cumbrian isn't my fault: that Cumbrians, in spite of my 'foreignness', have been so kind to me, is my good fortune.")
 The critic James Agate commented that one might think from some of Walpole's stories that their author had created the English Lakes, but that he was probably only consulted about them.
 At the end of 1924 Walpole met Harold Cheevers, who soon became his friend and companion and remained so for the rest of Walpole's life.
 In Hart-Davis's words, he came nearer than any other human being to Walpole's long-sought conception of a perfect friend.
 Cheevers, a policeman, with a wife and two children, left the police force and entered Walpole's service as his chauffeur.
 Walpole trusted him completely, and gave him extensive control over his affairs.
 Whether Walpole was at Brackenburn or Piccadilly, Cheevers was almost always with him, and often accompanied him on overseas trips.
 Walpole provided a house in Hampstead for Cheevers and his family.